dynamsoft-docs/web-twain-docs/info/api/Dynamsoft_WebTwainEnv.md

 ## IfUseActiveXforIE10Plus

 This property specifies whether Dynamic Web TWAIN will be loaded using HTML5 or ActiveX when loaded in Internet Explorer 10+.
-If `true`, ActiveX will be used, else HTML5 will be used.

 **Syntax**